Billing Users

 Credit Notes

 Credit Notes represent adjustments to a paid invoice.
-They are commonly used to represent refunds, allowing you to reduce your taxes owed, and reflect them on invoice PDFs.
+They are commonly used to represent refunds or credits, allowing you to reduce your taxes owed, and reflect them on invoice PDFs.
 While credit notes can cover the full amount of an invoice, certain taxes and fees may remain non-refundable and still need to be remitted to tax authorities.

 StatusDescriptionPossible Actions